francescoolivieri/bellhop3d-matlab/README.md

-# 🌊 UnderwaterModeling3D – Bellhop-3D MATLAB Abstraction Library
+# 🌊 Bellhop-3D MATLAB Abstraction Library

-UnderwaterModeling3D wraps the FORTRAN-based **BELLHOP3D** acoustic toolbox in a modern, object-oriented MATLAB package (`+uw`).
-It is built for research on **bottom-parameter and sound-speed-profile (SSP) estimation**, **intelligent sensor placement (NBV)** and general 3-D underwater propagation studies.
+UnderwaterModeling3D wraps the FORTRAN-based **BELLHOP3D** acoustic toolbox in a object-oriented MATLAB package (`+uw`).
+It contains some examples of applications: **bottom-parameter and sound-speed-profile (SSP) estimation**, **intelligent sensor placement (NBV)** but can be used for general 3-D underwater propagation studies.

 ---
 ## ✨ Key Features